JustCallMeRob/game-of-life-omp-mpi/README.md

-# Game of Life Parallelized
+# Game of Life Parallelizeds

 ## Two parallelizations of the game of life